achillesn/photogames/_posts/2019-05-10-achilles-nasios-games.md

   - Games
 author: Achilles Nasios
 ---
 Through the years of studying the art of teaching, I gradually saw a new pedagogic method of teaching photography emerging.
-Inspired from the deep understanding that Flusser suggested in combination with Rudolf Steiner’s and Pär Ahlbom’s pedagogics I reached the point of perceiving and creating the Photo Games.
+Inspired from the deep understanding that Vilém Flusser suggested in combination with Rudolf Steiner’s and Pär Ahlbom’s pedagogics I reached the point of perceiving and creating the Photo Games.

 More info: https://anikon.org/